iaifi/iaifi.github.io/iaifi-reminders/renewal-announcement.md

 None of this would be possible without the vibrant community that has grown around IAIFI.
 Whether you are a researcher, student, industry partner, or simply curious about the future of AI and science, we are grateful for your support and engagement. **Thank you for being part of the IAIFI community!**

-For more details, including information about the new NSF AI Institute PATH (Institute for Physical and Adaptive Intelligence in Health), [**please see the official press release**](https://iaifi.org/).
+For more details, including information about the new NSF AI Institute PATH (Institute for Physical and Adaptive Intelligence in Health), [**read the official press release here**](https://iaifi.org/).

 Also check out related articles released at each of IAIFI’s core universities, linked below.